Surfaces of general type with $p_g=1$ and $q=0$

-Complex surfaces of general type with $p_g=1$ and $q=0$ have been drawn attention because they provide counterexamples to the Torelli problems.
-All such surfaces are constructed by classical methods: Quotient and covering.
-Kynev~\cite{Kynev} constructed a surface with $K^2=1$ as a quotient of the Fermat sextic in $\mP^3$ by a suitable action of a group of order $6$.
+All known surfaces of general type with $p_g=1$ and $q=0$ are constructed by classical methods: Quotient and covering.
+Kynev~\cite{Kynev} constructed a surface with $K^2=1$ as a quotient of the Fermat sextic in $\mathbb{CP}^3$ by a suitable action of a group of order $6$.
 According to Catanese~\cite{Catanese}, all minimal surfaces of general type with $p_g=1$ and $K^2=1$ are diffeomorphic and simply connected.
-Catanese and Debarre~\cite{CD} constructed surfaces with $K^2=2$ by double coverings of the projective plane $\mP^2$ or smooth minimal K3 surfaces.
+Catanese and Debarre~\cite{CD} constructed surfaces with $K^2=2$ by double coverings of the projective plane $\mathbb{CP}^2$ or smooth minimal K3 surfaces.
 In fact, they classified such surfaces into five classes according to the degree and the image of the bicanonical map.
 Four of them are simply connected and the other one has a torsion $\mathbb{Z}/2\mathbb{Z}$.
-Todorov~\cite{Todorov} constructed surfaces with $2 \le K^2 \le 8$ by considering double covers of $K3$ surfaces.
-His examples with $3 \le K^2 \le 8$ have big fundamental groups.
+Todorov~\cite{Todorov} also constructed non-simply connected surfaces with $2 \le K^2 \le 8$ by considering double covers of K3 surfaces.
+Note that all his examples with $3 \le K^2 \le 8$ have big fundamental groups.